Adefioye/mech-interp-exploration/KEEN/README.md

 # KEEN Paper
 This paper attempts to estimate knowledge using hidden states of known entities in the wild.

+# How to generate dataset for training
+- input-label pair ("Night Train to Lisbon", 0.43)

 # Reference
 ```